Show dos Famosos

 Show dos Famosos (lit.
 Show of the Famous) is a Brazilian reality singing competition series.
 The series is an adaptation of the Spanish format Your Face Sounds Familiar, featuring celebrities portraying various musicians.

 The series premiered on April 23, 2017, airing as a one-hour segment during TV Globo's variety show Domingão do Faustão, hosted by Fausto Silva.
 In 2021, the series moved to Domingão com Huck with Luciano Huck as host.
+However in 2022, the series was cancelled after the fourth season.
 The series is the second Brazilian adaptation of Your Face Sounds Familiar, behind SBT's 2014 series Esse Artista Sou Eu.